Yehud coinage

 Obverse of a Judean silver Yehud coin from the Persian era (0.58 gram), with falcon or eagle and Aramaic inscription YHD (Judea).
 Denomination is a Ma'ah.

 The Yehud coinage is a series of small silver coins bearing the Aramaic inscription Yehud.
-They derive their name from the inscription YHD (𐤉𐤄𐤃), "Yehud", the Aramaic name of the Achaemenid Persian province of Yehud; others are inscribed YHDH, the same name in Hebrew.
-The minting of Yehud coins commenced around the middle of the fourth century BC (ca 350 BC), and continued until the end of the Ptolemaic period.
+They derive their name from the inscription "YHD" (𐤉𐤄𐤃), "Yehud", the Aramaic name of the Achaemenid Persian province in the Levant which had formerly been the Kingdom of Judah.
+Other coins are inscribed "YHDH", the Hebrew name for Persian province.
+The minting of Yehud coins began c.
+350 BC and continued until the end of the Ptolemaic period in 30 BC.

 Date and origin

 In 2023, numismatic scholars Gitler, Lorber, and Fontanille have published an updated classification and chronology of the Yehud coinage.
 It is now seen as comprising 44 types of coins.
 The series began with a small number of drachms with Aramaic legends, classified as Types 1–3, which were produced at a mint at some location in Philistia.
 The scholars believe that this mint was executing a commission from the provincial administration of Judah.

 It is only with the next issue of coins, Type 4 (the Series with Athena), that the minting began in Judah.
 These coins feature a Paleo-Hebrew legend, as opposed to the earlier issues with an Aramaic legend.

 These conclusions were reached based on the comparison of Yehud coins with the earlier coins of Philistia, but especially with the coins of Samaria, which were much more numerous and earlier than those of Judea.

 This opening of a mint in Judah seems to have been marked by the beginning of the production of much smaller coins, that are rather unusual in the general regional context of the Eastern Mediterranean.
 After this, the production of these fractional coins by the Yehud mint continued for a considerable period of time.
 The scholars believe that perhaps these smaller coins were more suitable for the generally agrarian economy of this province.
 But it is also possible that they were somehow associated with the Temple of Jerusalem, and the need for the smaller coin denominations as Temple payments.

 Seventeen types of Yehud coins were published in the Achaemenid Persian context.
 After the Macedonian conquest of Alexander the Great, the minting of these coins continued with the Type 18 coins.

 The Macedonian period Yehud coins comprise the Types 18 to 32.
 They feature many coins portraying animals such as lynx, owl and duck.
 They also carry images of mythological winged bull and winged horse.

 The Ptolemaic coins minted in Judea are Types 33 to 44.
 They carry only the Yehud legend, and no Greek lettering.
 The minting of Yehud coins stopped after the Ptolemaic period.
 The next coin series was minted at the time of John Hyrcanus I with different legends.